izaakniksan/engsci_thesis/pytorch_mem_profiler/README.md

     profiler.epoch_end()
 ```

 The results will be printed as the training progresses.
 Since PyTorch uses a [memory caching](https://pytorch.org/docs/stable/notes/cuda.html#memory-management) strategy, tensors dynamically take and release from the GPU memory cache.
-The profiler will give you insight into the cache size, as well as a detailed layer-by-layer breakdown of what the memory is being being used for:
+The profiler will give you insight into the cache size, as well as a detailed layer-by-layer breakdown of what the memory is being used for:

 ```
 --------------------------------------------